 - 10 oz semi-sweet chocolate, chopped or 1 1/2 cups chocolate chips

 - Preheat the oven to 350F degrees and line a 9x13 inch pan with parchment so there's an overhang around the sides.

 - Add the butter and chocolate to a large heatproof bowl.
 Microwave on medium power for 45-second intervals, stirring between each, until smooth.
 Do not microwave on high/regular power!

-- Let the mixture cool slightly, then whisk in the sugar followed by the eggs 1 at a time.
+- Let the mixture cool slightly, then whisk in the sugar and vanilla extract.
+Whisk in the eggs 1 at a time.

 - Gently fold in the cocoa powder, flour and salt.

 - Pour the mixture into the prepared pan and bake for 30-35 minutes, or until an inserted toothpick comes out clean or with a few damp crumbs.

 - Cool the brownies fully (keeping them in the pan).